AVSystem/developer-zone/docs/Interoperability_tests_guide/Configuring_test_cases.md

 ## Editing test cases

 Read this section to learn how to edit a test case.

+!!! note
+    If you edit a test case that was executed before, the existing historical results for this test case will no longer be available.

 1. From the navigation menu, select **Protocol tests configuration**.
 2. From the list, choose the test case you want to edit and click on its name.